Achievable logoAchievable logo

 Introduction

-The term “pooled investment” refers to investors combining their money together towards a common goal.
-The products discussed in the investment companies chapter are considered pooled investments.
-While the investments discussed in this chapter fall outside of the definition of an investment company, they work very similarly.
+A pooled investment is an investment where many investors combine their money to pursue a shared objective.
+The products discussed in the investment companies chapter are pooled investments.
+The investments in this chapter fall outside the legal definition of an investment company, but they often work in similar ways.

-Specifically, we’ll discuss the following in this unit:
+Specifically, you’ll cover the following in this unit:

 • Real estate investment trusts (REITs)